Fishing Contests, Tournaments and Derbies

 largemouth bass

-Beginning in 1975, organizers offering prizes or other inducements for the taking of sport fish in any California water were required to obtain a fishing contest permit from the California Department of Fish and Wildlife (CDFW).
+Beginning in 1975, organizers offering prizes or other inducements for the taking of freshwater sport fish in California waters were required to obtain a fishing contest permit from the California Department of Fish and Wildlife (CDFW).
 Since 1985, organizers have been required to submit a “Fishing Contest Report” to CDFW detailing the results of each permitted contest.

-On July 1, 2023, new regulations governing (Title 14 § 230) Issuance of Permits for Contests Offering Prizes for the Taking of Game Fish went into effect.
-These regulations redefined the previous contest permits types (Type A – Event and Type B – Annual) and added two new permit types (Type C – Catch & Release and Type D - Other).
+On July 1, 2023, new regulations governing the Issuance of Permits for Contests Offering Prizes for the Taking of Game Fish (Title 14 § 230) went into effect.
+These regulations redefined the previous contest permits types (Type A – Event, and Type B – Annual) and added two new permit types (Type C – Catch and Release, and Type D - Other).
+An electronic contest reporting system to streamline data collection was also deployed.

 Questions about regulations for Game Fish Contests can be directed to tournaments@wildlife.ca.gov.